mamuz/MamuzBlogFeed/README.md

 ## Workflow

-If routing is successful, posts will be retrieved either with tag parameter or without tag parameter to create a feed xml and responding to http response object.
+- If routing is successful, posts will be retrieved either with tag parameter or without tag parameter to create a feed xml and responding to http response object.
+- If event `Event::PRE_PAGINATION_CREATE` is triggert by posts retrieval and `autoHeadLink` is set to true for specific feed, an alternative link to html head is appended automaticly.

 ## Events